vyapp/vy/BOOK.md

 ### Jump to the previous shaded line

 This is useful to remember positions of the text.
-Switch to ALPHA mode by pressing
+Switch to ALPHA mode by pressing:

     <Key-3>

-then press
+then press:

     <Key-a>